wachilt/kirby-themes/ISSUE_TEMPLATE.md

 Want to add a Kirby theme?
 Excellent!

 1. Ensure the theme is compatible with Kirby 3 or Kirby 4.
-2. Ensure it's not already in the repository by searching for the url.
+2. Ensure the theme is not already in the repository by searching for the url.

 #### Format (Optional)